-- Astro-Moose Goes to Space: An introduction to the Solar System for the very young astronomer.
-Grades Pre-K-3
+- Astro-Moose Goes to Space: Journey through the solar system with our intrepid “mooseonaut,” Astro Moose, in this animated program for the young astronomer.
+Grades K-4

-- The Grand Tour: Take the grand tour of our solar system!
+- The Solar System Tour: Take the grand tour of our solar system!
 From the sun and planets to moons, dwarf planets and more, join our planetarium educator on a trip through space.
-Grades 1-9+
+Grades 1-6

-- Carolina Skies: This live interactive program explores the stars and constellations visible in North Carolina’s night sky throughout the year.
-Grades 3-9+
+- Carolina Skies: This live, interactive program explores the stars and constellations visible in North Carolina’s night sky throughout the year.
+Grades 3+

 - Follow the Drinking Gourd: A folk tale of an enslaved family who follows the Big Dipper North on a quest for freedom.
 Grades 3-9+

 - From Earth to the Universe: Learn about the history of astronomy, out solar neighborhood, the invention of the telescope, today’s giant telescopes, and more from Earth to the Universe.
 Grades 5+